-The actor grew up in Fredericksburg, where he owns a house, and his first job was at Kings Dominion.
+He knows how to write and play Southern characters from firsthand experience.
+He grew up in Fredericksburg, where he still owns a house, and says his first job was at Kings Dominion.
 He studied filmmaking at the University of North Carolina School of the Arts, where he met frequent collaborator, writer and director, Jody Hill.

-Initially, McBride wanted to direct as well, alongside classmates such as Jeff Nichols (“Loving”).
-But after turning heads starring as a blowhard karate instructor in his first independent feature, “Foot Fist Way,” his acting career took off.
-Since then, the writing pair has forged a successful television and film career that often finds them pushing the envelope with politically incorrect humor.
+Initially, McBride wanted to direct, alongside classmates such as Jeff Nichols (director of “Loving”).
+But after turning heads as a blowhard karate instructor in “Foot Fist Way,” his acting career took off.
+Since then, McBride and Hill have forged a successful television and film career that often finds them pushing the envelope with humor that verges on politically incorrect.

 Style: Do you feel your acting success got in the way of becoming a filmmaker?

 McBride: It definitely has.
 I love writing and being behind the camera.
 But every time I’ve tried to put aside some time to focus on [directing], some sort of opportunity comes down.
 You’re like, “Well I guess I should go make ‘Alien’ with Ridley Scott, or go to Morocco with Barry Levinson and Bill Murray.”
 [Laughs.]
 So it keeps pushing it off.
 That’s what’s cool about “Vice Principals” — it’s not just in front of the camera.
 You have to be involved in every aspect behind the camera, too.
 So it’s been a way to scratch that creative, behind-the-scenes vibe.

 How did you and Jody Hill find such great chemistry?